awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 1. Go to the [Installing and starting SQL Workbench/J page](http://www.sql-workbench.net/manual/install.html) and install SQL Workbench/J\.
 **Important**
-Note the Java runtime version prerequisites for SQL Workbench/J and ensure you are using that version, otherwise, this client application will not run\.
+Note the Java runtime version prerequisites for SQL Workbench/J and ensure you are using that version\.
+Otherwise, the client application doesn't run\.

 1. Go to [Configure a JDBC Connection](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html) and download an Amazon Redshift JDBC driver to enable SQL Workbench/J to connect to your cluster\.